synesthesia/site2019/content/post/2020/2020-08-14-notes-on-eghbal-working-in-public/index.md

 Eghbal looks at content-producing industries more broadly to consider other forms of monetisation such as:
 - freemium - some free content and some only for pay
 - subscription - not just monetising access to "the club" but further deterring spurious extractive interactions
-- more generally still, finding niches and "optimising for fewer people laying more"
+- more generally still, finding niches and "optimising for fewer people paying more"

 She further suggests that, like journalism, open-source is hampered by inherited models of how things work, but ends on an optimistic tone, seeing potential for continued change.